utdata/csvkit-nicar/README.md

 We could exchange the word "Bastrop" for the other county names (or even part of the name, like "Will" to get Williamson).

-But let's look at it another way.
-What are the top sellers outside of Austin?
-The `csvgrep` also has `-i` which is the inverse of a search.
+But let's look at the data in another way.
+What are the top sellers outside of the city of Austin?
+The `csvgrep` also has `-i` which is the inverse of a search, i.e. everything but our match.

 `$ csvgrep -c Location_City -m "AUSTIN" -i mixbev.csv | csvsort -c Total_Receipts -r | csvcut -c Location_Name,Location_Address,Location_City,Total_Receipts | head | csvlook --max-column-width 15`